-The Maine Lobster Festival dishes out more than 12 tons of lobster each year during this internationally recognized event on the central coast.
-An August fixture in Rockland since 1947, the festival draws both locals and visitors, and of course, lots of butter.
-Feast on lobster bisque and lobster rolls, lobster mac, and lobster wontons, while you learn about the state's revered crustacean and the men and women who make a living harvesting lobster from Maine's chilly waters.
+The Maine Lobster Festival dishes out more than 12 tons of lobster each year during this internationally-recognized event on the central coast.
+An August fixture in Rockland since 1947, the festival draws tens of thousands of locals and visitors, and of course, lots of butter.
+Feast on bisque, rolls, mac, and wontons all made of lobster, while you learn about the state's revered crustacean and the people who make a living harvesting it from Maine's chilly waters.

-Join half a million people and head to Sturgis in the Black Hills of South Dakota for a two-wheeling road trip this August.
-A yearly event since 1938, the country's oldest and now largest gathering of motorcycle enthusiasts celebrates biker culture with tattoo and beard contests, community rides, and motorcycle races.
-This leather-optional event gives you plenty to do, whether you ride or not, with a 5K for the health-conscious and a pub crawl for the partyers.
-Plus there's live music and a street-food throw down where more than 100 vendors compete to be "The Best of the Best."
+Join half a million people and head to Sturgis in the Black Hills of South Dakota for a two-wheeling extravaganza.
+The Sturgis Motorcycle Rally, a yearly event since 1938, is the country's oldest and largest gathering of motorcycle enthusiasts.
+It celebrates biker culture with tattoo and beard contests, community rides, and motorcycle races.
+This leather-optional event gives you plenty to do, whether you ride or not, with a 5K for the health-conscious and a pub crawl for those who want to party.
+Plus there's live music and a Street Food Throw Down where over 100 vendors compete to be "The Best of the Best."

 The World's Oldest Continuous Rodeo

-In the temporary communal metropolis of Black Rock City, Nevada, Burning Man brings together 70,000 free-spirited individuals open to participating in the creation of experiential art, from impromptu performances to complex light installations to larger-than-life-size sculptures.
-The week-long experiment in self-expression ends with the ritual burning of a 40-foot-tall wooden figure (hence the festival's name).
+In the temporary communal metropolis of Black Rock City, Nevada, Burning Man brings together about 70,000 free-spirited individuals participating in the creation of experiential art, from impromptu performances to complex light installations to larger-than-life-size sculptures.
+The weeklong experiment in self-expression ends with the ritual burning of a 40-foot-tall wooden figure (hence the event's name).
 Burning Man typically starts the last week of August and extends through Labor Day weekend.

-Monterey car week culminates in the Pebble Beach Concours d'Elegance, a dream come true for automobile aficionados.
-On the 18th fairway of the golf course, 200 curated collectible cars compete for recognition in style, technical merit, and historical significance categories.
-Throughout the week leading up to the signature event, classic cars fill the streets of Monterey, Pacific Grove, and Carmel-by-the-Sea, with plenty of opportunities to check out the beauties up close.
+Monterey Car Week culminates in the Pebble Beach Concours d'Elegance, a dream come true for automobile aficionados.
+On the 18th fairway of Pebble Beach Golf Links, 200 curated collectible cars compete for recognition in style, technical merit, and historical accuracy categories.
+Throughout the week leading up to the signature event, classic cars fill the streets of Monterey, Pacific Grove, and Carmel-by-the-Sea, with numerous opportunities to check out the beauties up close.

-Dubbed "Saratoga's Midsummer Derby," the Travers Stakes in Saratoga Springs, New York, might be summer's most exciting two minutes as 3-year-old thoroughbred horses compete for more than $1 million in prize money.
+Dubbed "Saratoga's Midsummer Derby," the Travers Stakes, originating in 1864 in Saratoga Springs, New York, might be summer's most exciting two minutes as 3-year-old thoroughbred horses compete for more than $1 million in prize money.
 But the fun takes place all week leading up to the race, traditionally held on the last Saturday in August.
 During the Travers Festival, the quaint town of Saratoga Springs welcomes sports fans with restaurant week deals, live music, racing events, and themed parties.

 Summer and music go together like birds and bees, and outdoor festivals bring out the best in the season.
 Outside Lands in Golden Gate Park presents San Francisco's superlative character in a three-day mishmash of music, art, and noshing opportunities, with, as you might expect, a gentle social undercurrent propelled by the D.A.V.E.
 (Discussions About Virtually Everything) series of speakers.

-The annual Elvis Week at Graceland in Memphis, Tennessee, celebrates the life and legacy of "the King" with tribute artists competing for the title of Ultimate Elvis; pilgrimage tours to Elvis Presley's birthplace in Tupelo, Mississippi; a Mississippi Delta Blues Tour; an auction of Elvis memorabilia at Graceland; a 5K run; and fittingly, a dance party.
-Plenty of live music performances, talks, meet-and-greets, and good eats round out the schedule of events.Continue to 13 of 15 below.
+The annual Elvis Week at Graceland in Memphis, Tennessee, celebrates the life and legacy of "the King" with tribute artists competing for the title of Ultimate Elvis; pilgrimage tours to Elvis Presley's birthplace in Tupelo, Mississippi; a Mississippi Delta Blues Tour; an auction of Elvis memorabilia at Graceland; and fittingly, a dance party.
+Live music performances, talks, meet-and-greets, and good eats round out the schedule of events that stretch from August 6 to 18.

-The culminating weekend of Seattle's summer-long Seafair Festival, this event takes place during the first weekend in August at Genesee Park on Lake Washington.
-A Boeing air show features the Blue Angels, while hydroplane racing, world-class wakeboarders, and BMX bike stunt riders keeps things exciting back down on Earth.
+The culminating weekend of Seattle's summerlong Seafair Festival, this event takes place during the first weekend in August at Genesee Park on Lake Washington.
+A Boeing air show features the Blue Angels, while hydroplane racing, world-class wakeboarders, and BMX bike stunt riders keep things exciting back down on Earth.

-Up-and-coming young ball players aged 10 to 12 from around the world travel to Williamsport, Pennsylvania, each August to show off their skills in the Little League Baseball World Series.
-Regional U.S. teams face off against teams from Latin America, Asia, Europe, Africa, Canada, Australia, Japan, and the Caribbean.
+Up-and-coming young ballplayers aged 10 to 12 from around the globe travel to Williamsport, Pennsylvania, each August to show off their skills in the Little League Baseball World Series.
+Regional U.S. teams face off against teams from Asia-Pacific, Australia, Canada, the Caribbean, Europe-Africa, Japan, Latin America, and Mexico regions.

-State fairs take place across the country throughout summer and fall, but Iowa's may well deliver the ultimate country experience.
-For 11 days every August, the Iowa State Fairgrounds hosts more than one million visitors looking for carnival thrills, 4H action, fried food, and quirky memorabilia.
-Headliner music performances at the Grandstand over the years have included Sonny and Cher, the Beach Boys, Johnny Cash, Chicago, and the Oak Ridge Boys.
+State fairs take place across the U.S. throughout summer and fall, but Iowa's State Fair may well deliver the ultimate country experience.
+For 11 days every August since 1854, the Iowa State Fairgrounds has hosted more than 1 million visitors looking for carnival thrills, 4H action, fried food, and quirky memorabilia.
+Headliner music performances at the Grandstand over the years have included Sonny and Cher, the Beach Boys, Johnny Cash, and the Oak Ridge Boys.